openxc/vi-firmware/docs/output/usb.rst

 the fact that they are written in the ``OUT`` direction is sufficient.
 Write messages must be no more than 4 USB packets in size, i.e. 4 \* 64 = 256 bytes.

-In the same way the CAN translator is pre-configured with a list of CAN signals to read and parse from the CAN bus, it is configured with a whitelist of messages and signals for which to accept writes from the host.
+In the same way the VI is pre-configured with a list of CAN signals to read and parse from the CAN bus, it is configured with a whitelist of messages and signals for which to accept writes from the host.
 If a message is sent with an unlisted ID it is silently ignored.